netson/ubuntu-unattended/README.md

   [1] Ubuntu 12.04.4 LTS Server amd64 - Precise Pangolin
   [2] Ubuntu 14.04.2 LTS Server amd64 - Trusty Tahr
+  [3] Ubuntu 15.10 Server amd64       - Wily Werewolf

  please enter your preference: [1|2]:
 ```

-* Enter your desired timezone; the default is *Europe/Amsterdam*:
+* Enter your desired timezone; the default is the timezone were the script runs:

 ```
- please enter your preferred timezone: Europe/Amsterdam
+ please enter your preferred timezone: Europe/Berlin
 ```

 * Enter your desired username, root will be also possible; the default is *netson*: